-Revenue for the governmental activities totaled \$18.8 million, of which \$9.4 million, or approximately 50 percent, was in the form of property tax collections.
-The Charter Township levied a total of 6.8250 mills for fiscal year 2019 (levied in December 2018), distributed as follows - 3.8143 mills for the Charter Township's operation, 0.7 mil for the municipal campus plan, 0.9026 mil for the Charter Township's police, 1.0000 mil for the fire operations, 0.1610 mil for the Charter Township's mosquito control program, and .2471 mil for the Parks and Recreation program.
+Revenue for the governmental activities totaled \$23.1 million, of which \$9.8 million, or approximately 42 percent, was in the form of property tax collections.
+The Charter Township levied a total of 6.8673 mills for fiscal year 2020 (levied in December 2019), distributed as follows - 3.8025 mills for the Charter Township's operation, 0.7 mil for the municipal campus plan, 1.0000 mil for the Charter Township's police, 0.9974 mil for the fire operations, 0.1210 mil for the Charter Township's mosquito control program, and 0.2464 mil for the Parks and Recreation program.

-State-shared revenue contributed 18 percent, or \$3.4 million, of the total revenue.
-Even though revenue sharing increased in 2019, this is only the third year in many years that the State increased state shared revenues to local municipalities, and it continues to be an area of concern given the recent economic conditions.
+State-shared revenue contributed 15 percent, or \$3.4 million, of the total revenue and remained about the same as last year.
+For many years, the State has decreased state shared revenues to local municipalities.
+Only recently has revenue sharing stabilized either remaining relatively consistent from year to year or experiencing minor increases, and it continues to be an area of concern given the recent economic conditions.
 As the State of Michigan works on its economic recovery plan and balancing its budget, revenue sharing continues to be a target with possible funding reductions to all governmental entities.

-Charges for governmental services represent just over 15 percent of total revenue in the amount of \$2.8 million.
+Charges for governmental services represent just over 12.4 percent of total revenue in the amount of \$2.9 million.
 The largest portion (48 percent) of charges for services is attributable to the special assessment in the Solid Waste Fund.
-The Charter Township's housing construction activities provide a large portion of revenue in this category as well, in the form of building permits and inspection fees, which represent 17 percent of the charges for service revenue.
+The Charter Township's housing construction activities provide a large portion of revenue in this category as well, in the form of building permits and inspection fees, which represent 31 percent of the charges for service revenue.

-The governmental activities expenses totaled \$16.8 million in 2019 which is approximately a 4.5 percent decrease compared to 2018.
-Public safety experienced the largest decrease of just over \$1.5 million, which was the result of fewer personnel costs as a result of vacancies which were not filled.
-In addition, the fire services provided by the Township were brought in-house resulting in fewer outgoing expenses.
-Overall, the net position of the governmental activities increased \$1,979,694 in 2019 to \$(16,886,640) from \$(18,866,334) in 2018, primarily due to the reduction in the net OPEB liability, as well as the increased revenues and reduced expenses.
+The governmental activities expenditures totaled \$17.7 million in 2020 which is approximately a 5.5 percent increase compared to 2019.
+Public safety experienced the largest increase of just over \$1.5 million, which was the result of several large vehicle and equipment capital purchases within the Fire and Police Departments.
+Several special assessment road projects were completed throughout the year causing public works expenditures to increase as well.
+Overall, the net position of the governmental activities increased \$5,368,088 in 2020 to \$(11,518,552) from \$(16,886,640) in 2019, primarily due to the contributed capital in the form of Fire vehicles and equipment and the reduction in the net OPEB liability, as well as the increased revenues from property taxes and federal grants.